2024-Hackathon-by-42-in-Asia/42-Seoul-Repository/readme.md

 # Eco-Friendly Delivery

 ## Repository Summary
-This repository contains the code for an eco-friendly delivery tracking application.
-The app calculates the CO2 savings when cyclists choose to deliver packages by bicycle instead of using gas-powered motorbikes.
-It provides visual feedback and food suggestions based on calories burned during the delivery process.
+This repository contains the code for an eco-friendly delivery tracking applicatin and on the way pick up system.
+The app calculates the CO2 savings when customer choose the eco-friendly options to get food or delivery.

 ## Technologies Used
 - HTML5
 - CSS3 (with Tailwind CSS utility classes)
 - JavaScript (ES6+)
 - SVG for icons

+## External Datasets/Tools
 - Google MAPs API

-## External Datasets/Tools
-- None.
-All data is contained within the application.

 ## Secrets and Environment Variables
-This application does not require any secrets or environment variables to run.

 ## Local/Server Settings and Configurations
 No specific settings or configurations are needed.
 The application runs entirely in the browser.